oregonlooney/UO-RE-OpenAI-ConversationScript/README.md

 ### Response Mechanism

 The agent can be configured to respond to specific players or predefined keywords.
-Its conversational behavior, personality, and alignment can be easily customized, making it suitable for various game scenarios.
+It will remember conversations and which player instigated them for a short period of time.

 ## Features